The course is specifically designed with a focus on NSW native wildlife, but general principles can be applied to all Australian wildlife.

 - Work in veterinary clinics or hospitals (not in industries or schools)

-Unfortunately, we cannot guarantee you will be awarded a subsidy even if you meet all the selection criteria as demand may exceed available positions.
 We encourage applications from Aboriginal and Torres Strait Islander people.
-Students and veterinary professionals from other States are not eligible for the subsidy.
+Students and veterinary professionals from other States and territories are encouraged to apply.

-This course starts in January 2021.
-You can complete the online course at your own pace over three months: Monday 25 January 2021 to Sunday 25 April 2021.
+The next intake for the course will commence in August 2021.
+You can complete the online course at your own pace over three months.

 An optional workshop based in Sydney or in Dubbo will also be conducted for veterinary professionals and veterinary students interested in gaining hands-on experience.